Green Touring

 The Theatre Green Book Australia: Second Edition is an international framework that sets out common standards, tools, and guidance for making theatre productions, buildings and operations more sustainable.
 Updated for 2025, it brings together industry knowledge and practical pathways to help organisations embed environmental action across planning, design, and delivery.

-Across March, we’ll step through the core pillars, tools and KPIs of the book, with a practical focus on productions including early planning and pre‑production, through show runs and touring, to bump out and beyond.
+Across March, we’ll step through the tools and KPIs of the book, with a practical focus on productions including early planning and pre‑production, through show runs and touring, to bump out and beyond.
 Each session will unpack key concepts while offering concrete examples, templates and tips you can apply whether you’re a freelancer, a company, a venue, or working without a permanent home base.

 All sessions will be Auslan interpreted.